Last Updated on March 10, 2021 by Julia Wilson

 The goal of treatment is to find and address the underlying cause as well as provide supportive care.

-- Volume replacement: Hypovolemic shock is a life-threatening condition which occurs when a large portion of the blood is lost.
+- Volume replacement: Hypovolemic shock is a life-threatening condition that occurs when a large portion of the blood is lost.
 Immediate treatment for this is volume replacement to ensure blood volume to prevent ischemia (restricted blood supply to the tissues, which results in lack of oxygen and glucose), shock and multi-organ failure.

 - Blood transfusion: May be necessary for acutely anemic cats or cats who have suffered significant blood loss or kittens who have neonatal isoerythrolysis.
 Blood typing must be carried out before a blood transfusion.
 Cats have three blood types, Type A, Type B and Type AB.
 Type A cats can only receive type A blood, Type B cats can only receive type B blood and Type AB cats can receive blood from type AB blood or type A blood.